A little foresight goes a long ways toward avoiding the most common mistakes farmers and ranchers make when installing their cattle fencing.

 2. Weak Cattle Fence Corners

-Weak and inadequate fence corners the number one cause of a fence failing, whether it is an electrified system or not.
+Weak and inadequate fence corners are the number one cause of a fence failing, whether it is an electrified system or not.

 Fence corners are the point where all the tension of the wire gets pulled from.
 If the corner posts are not big enough, not placed deep enough or adequately braced, the whole system will sag and fail.
 Make sure your posts are buried deep!
-One rule of thumb is to the depth in the ground of your corner posts should be equal to (or greater than) the height of the top wire.
+One rule of thumb is that the depth in the ground of your corner posts should be equal to (or greater than) the height of the top wire.

 The size of the corner posts (most ranchers prefer wood corner posts) depends on how many strands of wire.
 A one or two-wire pasture divider only needs a four to five-inch post.
 But a five-strand barbed wire or four-strand high tensile should have a six to seven-inch diameter corner post.